AdobeXD/plugin-samples/guides/getting-started.md

 For more about what each entry means, [see the manifest documentation](../reference/manifest.md).

+The value of the commandId property may be any string.
+In the next section, we will see how that string is associated with the code for our plugin.

 ## Create your plugin's code

 Next, we need to create the code for our plugin.
 This lives in a file named `main.js`.